huggingface/blog/train-sentence-transformers.md

 - [`TensorBoardCallback`](https://huggingface.co/docs/transformers/en/main_classes/callback#transformers.integrations.TensorBoardCallback) for logging training metrics to TensorBoard if `tensorboard` is accessible
 - [`CodeCarbonCallback`](https://huggingface.co/docs/transformers/en/main_classes/callback#transformers.integrations.CodeCarbonCallback) for tracking carbon emissions during training if `codecarbon` is installed

+These are automatically used without you having to specify anything, as long as the required dependency is installed.

 Refer to the [Transformers Callbacks documentation](https://huggingface.co/docs/transformers/en/main_classes/callback) for more information on these callbacks and how to create your own.

 ## Multi-Dataset Training